portworx/px-docs/cloud/azure/aks.md

 Create the AKS cluster using either by Azure CLI or Azure Portal as per [AKS docs page](https://docs.microsoft.com/en-us/azure/aks/).

 ###  Attach Data Disk to Azure VM
-Follow the instructions from Azure documentation [How to attach a data disk to a Linux VM in the Azure portal ](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-attach-disk-portal/)
+Follow the instructions from Azure documentation [How to attach a data disk to a AKS nodes in the Azure portal ](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-attach-disk-portal/)

 Your deployment will look something like following:

 ![Azure Add Disk](/images/azure-add-disk.png "Add Disk"){:width="1483px" height="477px"}